ABOUT US

 DROPLETS

 Droplets are capillary objects.
 Small volumes of liquid metals are very likely to form droplets owing to their high surface tension.
-Liquid metal droplets are often shielded by an easy-to-overlook thin oxide layer
+These metallic droplets are often shielded by an easy-to-overlook thin oxide layer

 METALLICS